gtod/postgres-json/README.md

 ## Documentation

-Just about everything has a doc string, but that's more for maintainers than users.
 The interface you get per model is just five functions for now, illustrated above.
 All the interface functions have comprehensive doc strings.

 ### User's guide (under construction)